zenodeapp/genesis-cronos/utils/README.md

 ## \_variables.sh

-This script holds all the repository-specific variables shared with most of the scripts in the [utils](/utils)-, [setup](/setup)- and [setup-local](/setup-local)-folder.
+This script holds all the repository-specific variables shared with most of the scripts in the [utils](/utils) and [setup](/setup)-folder.
 This makes it easier to adjust the chain-id, binary name or node directory without having to change it in a lot of different scripts.

-## \_local-variables.sh

-This script holds repository-specific variables for **local** testnet purposes.

 ## create-backup.sh